 An engagement session is a photography session where you and your partner pose for photography with a professional photographer.
 An engagement (also called a pre-wedding session or e-session) is a portraiture session of a couple that will soon be getting married.
-Some people like to schedule an engagement session to get photos for their Save the Date cards or to use them in on their wedding website.
+Some people like to schedule an engagement session to get photos for their Save the Date cards or to use them on their wedding websites.
 Couples also use the photographs to enlarge and frame to display at the wedding reception site.

-Your perfect Vermont photographer might have taken you a while to find to document your day.
+Your perfect Charleston photographer might have taken you a while to find to document your day.
 So now that you have seen a photographer, your primary objective is to get AMAZING photos on your wedding day.
 The engagement session is a practice session.
 It is a way to get in front of the photographer before your wedding day!
 Some couples feel comfortable in front of the camera, But the majority of couples feel awkward when they first get in front of the camera.
 The engagement session gives you time to practice being yourself in front of the camera.
-Hopefully, by the end of the engagement session, you feel comfortable enough to be your self and act natural while taking pictures.
+Hopefully, by the end of the engagement session, you feel comfortable enough to be yourself and act naturally while taking pictures.

 In addition to getting some fantastic and professional engagement photos, We will spend a lot of time talking about your wedding day.
 You are going to learn a lot about photography!
 It's fun to spend some time with my clients explaining lens choices and the way I see the light.
 It's also fun to curate spaces and find some killer places to take photos.
 I like to explain why I pick the place that I do during an engagement session.
 It's a great subject of conversation.
 The engagement session will give you a sense of how I work.
 And most important you will have the opportunity to get to know me and my personality.
-Of course, the primary objective to help you get comfortable.
+Of course, the primary objective is to help you get comfortable.
 I want you to be my friend on your wedding day.
-When I arrived at your getting ready room, I want you to be so excited to see me.
+When I arrived at your getting-ready room, I want you to be so excited to see me.

 How do I prepare for an engagement session?